wavyxu/movie_recommender_system/README.md

 # MovieRecommenderSystem
-Implement a recommender algorithm -- Item Collaborative Filtering ( Item CF )
+Implement a recommender algorithm -- Item Collaborative Filtering ( Item CF ), with Mapper-reducer

 ## How to run:
 cd RecommenderSystem <br>